 If you're looking for legit wedding inspiration, melt into the palettes of a wedding photographer's Instagram page.
 Plus, you might just find the perfect one for your big day.

-For the past couple of months, we've been highlighting some of our favorite wedding photographers on Instagram.
 While the Ceremony app curates priceless amateur snaps from guests, we'll never discount the importance of a professional eye—in fact, we encourage couples to use both perspectives in tandem to preserve the best memories.